textandmetal/M-ori-Dictionary/README.md

 The list was generated with:

     grep -h "\<h2\ class\=\"title" | sed s/\<h2\ class=\"title\ \ \\>//" | sort | unique > list.txt

+They tidied up in vim with a macro.